kr-stn/kr-stn.github.io/_posts/2015-07-06-fast-linear-1D-interpolation.md

 title: Fast linear 1D interpolation
 ---

-#Fast, linear 1D interpolation

-- **Background**

 I am currently doing time-series analysis on MODIS derived vegetation index data.
 In order to get a reliable signal from the data outliers need to be removed and the resulting gaps interpolated/filled before further filtering/smoothing of the signal.

-- **Data**

 The time-series for one tile, covering 10° by 10°, spans roughly 14 years with 46 images per year.
 Each image weighs in at around 70-100 Mb.
 If you are processing, say, Africa you are looking at roughly 2.3 *Terrabyte* of input data.
+Interpolation of such massive amounts of data begs teh question - **What is the fastest way to do it?**

 ##The Question: What is the fastest way to interpolate such a massive dataset?